longhorn/longhorn/docs/troubleshooting.md

 User can find the correct directory by running `ps aux|grep kubelet` on the host and check the `--volume-plugin-dir`parameter.
 If there is none, the default `/usr/libexec/kubernetes/kubelet-plugins/volume/exec/` will be used.

+User can also use the [environment check script](../README.md#environment-check-script) for this purpose.

 ## Troubleshooting guide

 There are a few compontents in the Longhorn.
 Manager, Engine, Driver and UI.
 All of those components runnings as pods in the `longhorn-system` namespace by default inside the Kubernetes cluster.